What type of technology is being used to study the brain?

 That's becoming more and more clear.
 The only memories you should trust are the ones you've never retrieved.
 That doesn't help you so much.

-As soon as you recall something, you have to rewrite it, when you replace it, where it came from.
+As soon as you recall something, you have to rewrite it when you replace it, where it came from.

-Well, such as the ability to have various kinds of electrodes that can actually
+Well, such as the ability to have various kinds of electrodes that can actually see what's happening for millions

-see what's happening for millions of neurons at one time, other kinds of imaging procedures, PET scans that you can walk around
+of neurons at one time, other kinds of imaging procedures, PET scans that you can walk around with instead of being stuck in some donut where you can't

-try to understand what's going on there, new kinds of ways to sample when a neuron fires that you know
+really have much in the way of visual experiences, try to understand what's going on there, new kinds of ways to sample when a neuron fires that you know

-it did, ways that you could, with animals anyway, see if you could even transfer a memory from one animal to the other electrically and see
+it did, ways that you could-- with animals, anyway-- see if you could even transfer a memory from one animal to the other electrically and see whether that would work.

-whether that would work.
 People are starting to learn how to do that.
-All of that-- complicated, demanding,
+All of that-- complicated, demanding, needs to bring in lots of engineers and robotics

-needs to bring in lots of engineers, and robotics experts, computational experts.
-This is going to be a big data problem, that's for sure.
+experts, computational experts.
+This is going to be a big data problem.
+That's for sure.
+And I think there's enough sense here

-And I think there's enough sense here that we're on the right moment, the cusp of an opportunity
+that we're on the right moment, the cusp of an opportunity here to make a big push.

-here, to make a big push.
-And that's what we're doing because, without the technology, we're kind of stuck
+And that's what we're doing because without the technology, we're kind of stuck with a big, blank space here

-with a big blank space here, in terms of those circuits because, right now, we have not had the ability to see what they're doing
+and-- in terms of those circuits because right now, we have not had the ability to see what they're doing in a real-time experiment.

-in a real-time experiment.
 And that's what we need to know.
-I mean, what's going on with memory?
-What's the molecular basis of a memory?
+What's going on with memory?
+What's the molecular basis of memory?

-Why is it that, when you retrieve a memory, you actually change it a little bit, and then you put it back?
+Why is it that when you retrieve a memory, you actually change it a little bit and then you put it back?
 That's becoming more and more clear.

 The only memories you should trust are the ones you've never retrieved.
 That doesn't help you so much.
-As soon as you recall something, you have to rewrite it,
+As soon as you recall something, you have to rewrite it

 when you replace it, where it came from, which means it may be slightly altered by your recollection of--

 or telling the story.
-Fascinating.
-But wouldn't you like to know what is actually going on there electrically and in terms
+Fascinating, but wouldn't you like to know what is actually going on there

-of small molecules or large molecules?
+electrically and in terms of small molecules or large molecules?
 We don't know.
-Wouldn't that be an amazing achievement to understand that?
+Wouldn't that be an amazing achievement, to understand that?

 genetic disorders birth defects